The LEGO Group and Formula 1® To Go Full Throttle On New Brand Partnership

 Date

-• The partnership will bring together the worlds of LEGO® building and F1 fandom to make the sport more accessible to families around the world, promoting innovation, technology and engineering, as well as stronger inclusion & representation.

-• In addition, the new partnership will include a diverse product portfolio for fans and builders of all ages, featuring all ten Formula 1 teams currently on the grid.

-Dubai, UAE, 25.09.2024: The LEGO Group and Formula 1 announced a new, multi-year partnership to connect more fans of LEGO® building with the world of Formula 1, bringing together two passionate global fanbases.
+(MENAFN- Golin MENA) Dubai, UAE, 27.09.2024: The LEGO Group and Formula 1 announced a new, multi-year partnership to connect more fans of LEGO® building with the world of Formula 1, bringing together two passionate global fanbases.

 The partnership will launch in 2025, with fan zone activations at Grands Prix and a host of engaging content across the LEGO Group’s digital platforms for fans and families to enjoy, as data shows that in recent years, F1 has seen a huge surge in growth with younger fans – with more than four million children aged 8-12 now actively following the sport across the EU and US, while 40% of followers on Instagram are now under 25 years old.